 The farm will be anchored by screw anchors.
 The seabed sediment at the proposed farm location is suited for the use of screw anchors based on experience elsewhere in the Sounds.
 The diameter of the screw anchor plate used is tailored to the strength of the seabed sediment at the location to achieve the desired pullout resistance.
 Screw anchors are a particularly efficient way to anchor marine farms.
 They are lightweight in relation to the holding power or pull out resistance developed and do not require heavy marine plant for their installation and can be installed diverless.
 They can also be installed with a high degree of accuracy using a Differential Global Positioning System (DGPS) receiver positioned vertically above, and on, the installation axis.
-The diverless feature is vital for the North Blowhole Point Site (34) farm site given the maximum water depth at the site, 80 m, which is far beyond the limit for air diving.
-The particular type of screw anchor used for the North Blowhole Point Site (34) farm will be shaftless screw anchors.
+The diverless feature is important for the Horseshoe Bay farm site given the water depth on the outside boundary of the site of close to 50 m which is beyond the limit for air diving.
+The particular type of screw anchor used for the Horseshoe Bay farm will be shaftless screw anchors.